Guide

 Quote bar

 The horizontal strip below the topbar shows live prices for EUR/USD, USD/JPY, GBP/USD, AUD/USD, USD/CAD, USD/CHF, NZD/USD, EUR/GBP, GOLD FUT, WTI FUT, BTC/USD, US 10Y Yield, and DXY.
-Prices are sourced from yfinance (~5 min delay during market hours).
-Frankfurter/ECB rates serve as a silent fallback only when yfinance data is unavailable.
+FX pair prices update in real time during market hours via WebSocket (tick-by-tick).
+Non-FX instruments (Gold, WTI, BTC, US 10Y, DXY) update every ~5 min; on days when the primary feed appears frozen (e.g. a bank holiday), the terminal automatically switches to a backup feed for commodities and equity indices.
+Official daily reference rates serve as a silent fallback when all primary sources are unavailable.

 Click any pair in the quote bar to jump to the Price Chart with that symbol pre-selected.